robincamille/spacebot/README.md

 > Better not risk it.
 Fingers crossed for tomorrow!

-The script uses a switch case to ascertain its responses.
-There are 4 response options: 3 for a selection of weather words, and 1 default in case the bot doesn't recognize the weather descriptor provided by the user.
+The script uses a switch case to ascertain which of its 4 responses to deliver.
+Multiple cases have the same expression (response), so that the user gets the same response if they type `weather: good` as for `weather: sunny`.
+There is also a default in case the bot doesn't recognize the weather descriptor provided by the user.

+## space

+Anytime a user types `space` (lowercase) in the Slack workspace, the bot responds with:

+> SPACE!
+The final frontier. 🚀🌏🛰✨🛸☄️👾

 ## What can you do?

 When a user types `@robin-bot What can you do?`, the bot responds with simple documentation:

 > I respond to:
+> * `space`
 > * `I want to leave this planet`
 > * `Crew list`
 > * `Is today a good day to launch?`